AlmostSomeone/PremiumPvP/README.md

   - Coins and Tokens
 - Scoreboard
   - Customizable with placeholders
-- Tablist
-  - Prefixes
-  - Suffixes
-  - Header and Footer
-  - Customizable with placeholders
 - Leveling System
   - Titles
   - Colors
-- Killstreaks
-  - Killstreak rewards
-  - Killstreak broadcasts
-- Bounties
-  - Actually rewarding a skull, which you can sell.
-  - A NPC or Sign to get a list of bounties
-  - A NPC or Sign to sell a skull
-  - Automatic bounties based on killstreaks
-- Duels
-  - Duels specific kits or global kits
-  - Unlimited Maps
-  - Spectating
-- Guilds
-  - Tags
-  - Guild Chat
-  - Leveling
-- Boosters
-  - Personal Boosters
-  - Network Boosters
-  - Coin, Experience, Guild Experience and Token boosters
-- Advanced Chat
-  - Customizable format
-  - Prefixes
-  - Suffixes
-  - Level Prefix
-  - Hover over player name to see statistics between you.
-- Leaderboards
-  - Clickable top Signs with heads on top
-  - Holographical leaderboards
-- Ingame Shops
-  - Customizable Items
-  - Interact by NPC or Sign
-- Special Items
-  - Player Tracker
-  - Soup
-  - Switcher Balls
-  - Create your own

 ## Installation
 To install PremiumPvP in your server, simply download the latest version [here](https://www.spigotmc.org/resources/46196/) and place the JAR-file in your `plugins` folder.